scastd/slfmt/README.md

   features [here](https://github.com/fmtlib/fmt/blob/master/README.rst#features)).
 - Logger messages contain the class from which the message was logged.
 - You can modify the log message format by modifying the `SLFMT_LOG_FORMAT` macro.
-- Logs are written to the console or to a file.
+- Logs are written to the console or to a file (continuous or rolling).

 ## Getting Started